OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-05-13-free-format-user-research.md

 L1 4AR
 </td></tr></table>
 <p>&nbsp;</p>
 There’s a variety of ways I will likely have to reprocess how my address fits into the usual form address input fields.
 Here’s a typical mental conundrum: do I put ‘Unit 205’ in street address?
 Should I type out ‘Unit 205, Vanilla Factory, 39 Fleet Street’ all in one field for street address?
 Even if enough address liness have been provided, does ’39 Fleet Street’ go into street address, and ‘Unit 205, Vanilla Factory’ go into Address Line 1 and 2?
 Like most people, I’d likely put ‘Unit 205’ in street address and populate the rest below, meaning ’39 Fleet Street’ becomes the second line and not, as it probably was meant to be, the street address.

-Once I’ve conquered that snafu, do I really need to select a county?
+Once I’ve conquered that challenge, do I really need to select a county?
 I don’t normally put ‘Merseyside’ in the address.
 Why is the form asking me for this?

 Of course, much of this happens in the blink of an eye.
 In the words of [information architect Steve Krug](https://www.sensible.com/), I generally [satisfice](http://en.wikipedia.org/wiki/Don%27t_Make_Me_Think) and succeed.
 (Judging by my Amazon and Ebay account, I really do.)